vrurg/vrurg.github.io/_rafb-publication/01-introduction.md

 differently in the future.
 Whenever such case would be encountered in this series I'll be trying to remember about leaving special warnings.

-And as I don't want make people bored from the start, this is perhaps the best moment wrap it up.
+And as I don't want to get people bored from the start, this is perhaps the best moment to call it a day.
 Buckle up and let's drive!